 We may disclose your personal information to third parties, the court service, regulators or law enforcement agencies in connection with enquiries, proceedings or investigations by such parties anywhere in the world or in order to enable us and other relevant Group companies to comply with their regulatory requirements or dialogue with its regulators as applicable.

 International regulations regarding the automatic exchange of information require financial institutions to collect and report certain information about an individual’s tax residency.
 We may be legally obliged to pass on your personal information to tax authorities who may, under inter-governmental agreements, exchange this information with tax authorities in other jurisdictions.

-You have a right of access to your personal records held by credit reference and financial crime prevention agencies.
-Please contact our Data Protection Officer if you want to receive details of the relevant credit reference or financial crime prevention agencies.
+You have a right of access to your personal records held by credit reference and fraud prevention agencies.
+Please contact our Data Protection Officer if you want to receive details of the relevant credit reference or fraud prevention agencies.

 6. Safeguarding your personal data